bolt/docs/source/setup.md

 <pre class="brush: plain">
 	database:
-	  username: pilex
+	  username: bolt
-	  password: pilex%1
+	  password: bolt%1
-	  databasename: pilex
+	  databasename: bolt
 	  host: database.example.org
 	  port: 3307
 </pre>

-The other settings in the config.yml file can be changed later on, directly from the Pilex backend.
+The other settings in the config.yml file can be changed later on, directly from the Bolt backend.

-Open your Pilex site in your browser, and you should be greeted by the screen to set up the first user.
-Do so, and log in to the Pilex Backend.
+Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
+Do so, and log in to the Bolt Backend.
 You should now be instructed to go to 'database repair', and you'll be able to add some dummy pages, using the built-in Loripsum tool.

-The other settings in the config.yml file can be changed later on, directly from the Pilex backend.
+The other settings in the config.yml file can be changed later on, directly from the Bolt backend.